Canadian Radio-television and Telecommunications Commission: CHOI-FM

 CHOI-FM: The CRTC announced it would not renew the licence of the popular radio station CHOI-FM in Quebec City, after having previously sanctioned the station for failing to uphold its promise of performance and then, during the years following, receiving about 50 complaints about offensive behaviour by radio jockeys which similarly contravened CRTC rules on broadcast hate speech.
 Many thousands of the station's fans marched in the streets and on Parliament Hill against the decision, and the parent company of CHOI, Genex Corp., appealed the CRTC decision unsuccessfully to the Federal Court of Canada.

-The station was later sold to RNC Media, but instead of renewing its licence the CRTC issued RNC a licence to launch a new radio station on the same frequency.

 CBC Newsworld

-CBC Newsworld: The CRTC licensed the CBC on November 30, 1987 to provide a national all-news television network.
+CBC Newsworld: The CRTC licensed the CBC on December 1, 1987, to provide a national all-news television network.
 Its competitor applicant, Alberta-based Allarcom, appealed this decision to the House of Commons of Canada.
 It was overturned and there were questions of whether federal politicians should meddle in CRTC decisions.
-Because of this the network launch was delayed from September 1, 1988 to July 31, 1989.
+Because of this the network launch was delayed from September 1, 1988, to July 31, 1989.